Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 - Recognizing form content, including tables, lines, words, and selection marks like radio buttons and check boxes without the need to train a model.
 Form content is returned in a collection of `FormPage` objects.
 See example [Recognize Content](#recognize-content).
 - Recognizing common fields from the following form types using prebuilt models.
 These fields and meta-data are returned in a collection of `RecognizedForm` objects.
 Supported prebuilt models:
-  - Receipts.
+  - Receipts
-  - Business cards.
+  - Business cards
-  - Invoices.
+  - Invoices
-  - ID Documents.
+  - ID Documents

 ### FormTrainingClient